-One bottle comes with 60 tablets, which is the equivalent to 30 servings since you must take two tablets per day to reap the full benefits.
+One bottle comes with 60 tablets, which is the equivalent of 30 servings since you must take two tablets per day to reap the full benefits.

 What is Vegan Collagen?

 That’s because collagen is a protein found mostly in hair, skin, nails, bones, and ligaments of animal sources such as beef or fish.
-However, due to technological and scientific advancement, it’s now possible to make vegan collagen.
+However, because of technological and scientific advancement, it’s now possible to make vegan collagen.

 Instead of sourcing collagen from animals, collagen can now be made using genetically modified yeast and bacteria.
 It’s been found through research that the bacteria P. pastoris is commonly used in the production of high-quality vegan-friendly collagen.